hautetechnique/OSCTimeCode/README.md

 # Binary

+A compiled binary download is available [here](https://github.com/hautetechnique/OSCTimeCode/releases).

-Included is a C++ example that allows you to send and recieve OSCTimecode over ethernet.
+It is a C++ MacOS app that allows you to send and recieve OSCTimecode over ethernet.

 # Installation